Broadband expenses for limited company directors

 Broadband contract in the company’s name

 • It is simple to offset broadband expenses against Corporation Tax if you have a business broadband contract in your company’s name.
-This applies whether the broadband account is set up at your home address or your office.
+This applies whether the broadband account is set up at your home address or office.

 Business use of residential broadband